Keep reading to find out 20 things you need to know before visiting London!

 4. There is so much free stuff to take advantage of

 If you do your research beforehand you will find loads of free stuff to do in London including museums, galleries and parks.
 Alternatively, you can just check out my guide to 100 free things to do in London.
 I’ve done all the hard work for you!

 5. Central London is totally walkable

 While public transport is good, Central London is very walkable and you’ll get to see loads of things on your route rather than wasting it on the tube.
 I have created a self-guided sightseeing walking tour that takes you past 20 of London’s iconic landmarks.
 Check it out here.

 6. Whatever you do, don’t get the tube from Leicester Square to Covent Garden!

 I made this mistake once.
 It takes about 4 minutes to walk from Leicester Square to Covent Garden or an expensive and pointless 5-minute tube ride.
 There is a map on my London transport guide that shows you which stations are easier to walk between.

 7. Avoid tourist traps like Leicester Square and Piccadilly Circus for restaurants

 It’s touristy, crowded and overpriced.
 Walk a few minutes down the side streets or to surrounding areas for a better less touristy experience.

 8. Don’t wait until you get to the gate to find your ticket

 Sorry, but there is nothing more frustrating than people fumbling at the gate to get their ticket out and delaying the people behind them.
 Us Londoners get very frustrated by that.

 9. Don’t drive in Central London if you don’t have to

 There really is no point driving in Central London because you’ll spend more time in traffic than actually getting anywhere.
 Plus, the transport is excellent!
-If you do drive, remember we drive on the left.
+If you do drive, remember we drive on the left and do not go driving recklessly to avoid bumping in to other cars which will make you require a minor rear-end collision attorney, specially if you are travelling.

 10. Go to Camden Market and Borough Market during the week not the weekend if you can.